Krannert Art Museum presents an array of ambitious exhibitions and programs in our galleries and classroom studio spaces.

 The main level of the museum houses the majority of KAM's temporary exhibition spaces as well as galleries of European and American art.

-The lower level of the museum houses galleries of Decorative Arts, Ancient Mediterranean art, and Andean art, as well as the KAM Auditorium and classroom studio spaces.
+The lower level of the museum houses galleries of Decorative Arts, Ancient Mediterranean art, and Andean art, as well as the KAM Auditorium and Education Center.